-The Association maintains its cash balances at one financial institution.
-This account is secured by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2016, there were no uninsured cash balances.
+The Association maintains its cash balances at several financial institutions.
+Accounts at each institution are secured by the Federal Deposit Insurance Corporation up to \$250,000.
+At times, such balances may be in excess of the \$250,000 Federal Deposit Insurance Corporation insurance limit.